tkellen/kwm/README.md

 to running your own cluster.

 ### First Time User Guide
-This guide illustrates how to set up a single-node cluster using KWM.
+This guide illustrates how to use KWM by taking you through the process of setting up a single-node cluster.

 #### Install KWM.
 ```